Curriculum

 Literary Lab Elective

 This one-semester course provides students with a setting that allows for reading and writing in a creative environment.
 Under the guidance of the middle school English faculty, students will read and analyze both fiction and non-fiction works using them as a springboard for their own writing.
 The course will focus less on intense workloads and more on in-class participation.
 Students will learn how to discuss a piece of literature, improving their speaking/listening skills, and will apply the principles they’ve learned to hone their own writing skills.
-Due to the small
+Due to the small student/teacher ratio, students will participate in both group activities and independent study.

 This course is available to 7th & 8th grade.